 Of course, if you lengthen the loan term, the disparity grows.
 However, it may still be worthwhile for you to accept the loan terms if the equipment helps your business grow and prosper.

 For bad credit equipment financing, you should expect the lender to require a down payment sufficient to demonstrate that you are committed to the project and can invest.
 Fortunately, equipment financing is secured credit because the equipment you purchase is collateral for the loan.
-Therefore, add a down payment, and you may get a more favorable rate from a lender.
+Therefore, if you are able to add a down payment, and you may get a more favorable rate from your lender.

 Keep in mind that collateral doesn’t solve all the questions a lender has regarding your bad credit equipment financing.
-For example, the lender prefers not to have to take possession of your sewing machines (or robotics manufacturing system, or industrial-grade refrigerator) to sell and try to recoup their loss.
+Using the example above, it’s in the lenders best interest not to take possession of your sewing machines (or robotics manufacturing system, or industrial-grade refrigerator) to sell and try to recoup their loss.
 Instead, they want you to make the payments on time and successfully discharge your obligation.

-If you are having trouble getting financing, consider some ways to improve your standing with the lender:
+If you are having trouble being approved for financing, consider some ways to improve your standing with the lender:

 Bring in a co-signer.
 If you have a business partner (or relative) who will guarantee the loan, that may help you get approval and possibly even a lower interest rate.
 Just like the lender doesn’t want to repossess your equipment, they also don’t want to chase down your co-signer for payment, but the guarantor’s promise may help.